-January Period from 19, 2021 (Inception) December 31, 2021 Common stock subject to possible redemption Numerator: Earnings allocable to common stock subject to redemption Interest earned on marketable securities held in Trust Account, net of taxes \$ 4,195 Net income attributable to common stock subject to possible redemption \$ 4,195 Denominator: Weighted-average common shares subject to redemption Basic and diluted weighted-average shares outstanding, common stock subject to possible redemption 6,296,830 Basic and diluted net income per share, common stock subject to possible redemption \$ 0.00 Non-Redeemable common stock Numerator: Net loss minus net earnings - Basic and diluted Net loss \$ (1,107,730) Less: net income attributable to common stock subject to redemption (4,195) Net loss attributable to non-redeemable common stock \$ (1,111,925) Denominator: Weighted-average non-redeemable common shares Weighted-average non-redeemable common shares outstanding, basic and diluted 8,185,533 Net loss per share, non-redeemable common stock, basic and diluted \$ (0.14)
+Year Ended December 31, 2022 Period from January 19, 2021 (Inception) through December 31, 2021 Common stock subject to possible redemption Numerator: Earnings allocable to common stock subject to redemption Interest earned on marketable securities held in Trust Account, net of taxes \$ 1,143,783 \$ 4,195 Net income attributable to common stock subject to possible redemptions \$ 1,143,783 \$ 4,195 Denominator: Weighted-average common shares subject to redemption - Basic and diluted weighted-average shares outstanding, common stock subject to possible redemption 17,954,419 6,296,830 Basic and diluted net income per share, common stock subject to possible redemption \$ 0.06 \$ 0.00 Non-Redeemable common stock Numerator: Net loss minus net earnings - Basic and diluted Net loss \$ (2,774,307) \$ (1,107,730) Less: net income attributable to common stock subject to redemption (1,143,783) (4,195) Net loss attributable to non-redeemable common stock \$ (3,918,090) \$ (1,111,925) Denominator: Weighted-average non-redeemable common shares Weighted-average non-redeemable common shares outstanding, basic and diluted 6,540,000 8,185,533 Net loss per share, non-redeemable common stock, basic and diluted \$ (0.60) \$ (0.14)

-Common Stock subject to possible redemption
+Common stock subject to possible redemption

 Common stock subject to mandatory redemption (if any) is classified as a liability instrument and is measured at fair value.
 Conditionally redeemable common stock (including common stock that features redemption rights that are either within the control of the holder or subject to redemption upon the occurrence of uncertain events not solely within our control) is classified as temporary equity.
 At all other times, common stock is classified as stockholders' deficit.
 Our common stock features certain redemption rights that are considered to be outside of our control and subject to occurrence of uncertain future events.
-Accordingly, as of December 31, 2021, common stock subject to possible redemption is presented as temporary equity, outside of the stockholders' deficit section of our balance sheet.
+Accordingly, as of December 31, 2022 and 2021, common stock subject to possible redemption is presented as temporary equity, outside of the stockholders' deficit section of our balance sheets.